Vegan Stuffed Sweet Potatoes

 How Do You Make Stuffed Sweet Potatoes Vegan Style?

-• It is pretty straightforward but here are some hints and information for helping you along the way.
+• It is pretty straightforward, but here are some hints and information to help you.

 • I always use a soft vegetable brush to clean potatoes and sweet potatoes.
-You just need to knock all the dirt off.
-Run under water while you are brushing.
+You need to knock all the dirt off.
+Run underwater while you are brushing.

 • While the sweet potatoes are baking – mix the topping.